Cocaine intoxication: Withdrawal

 Cocaine withdrawal is not as severe as the withdrawal from other substances.
-For example, substances like alcohol and benzodiazepines can involve severe physical withdrawal symptoms while cocaine results in mostly psychological symptoms.
+For example, substances like heroin, alcohol and benzodiazepines can involve severe physical withdrawal symptoms while cocaine results in mostly psychological symptoms.
 Physiological changes caused by cocaine withdrawal include vivid and unpleasant dreams, insomnia, hypersomnia, anger, increased appetite, weight gain, psychomotor retardation, agitation, depression, and anxiety.
 According to a study done by Gawin and Kleber in 1986, there are three phases in the withdrawal process.
 They observed the behavior of 30 cocaine-dependent individuals.
 Phase one, the crash, is characterized by acute dysphoria, irritability and anxiety, increased desire for sleep, exhaustion, increased appetite, decreased craving to use.
 Phase two, withdrawal, is characterized by increasing craving to use, poor concentration, some irritability and some lethargy, which persisted for up to 10 weeks.
 Lastly, phase three is characterized by the intermittent craving to use in the context of external cues.
 Cocaine and its metabolites are eliminated from the body by 3 days.
 There are not any FDA-approved medications that specifically help treat cocaine withdrawal, however, there are some useful medications that could possibly help individuals overcome their addiction.
 One example is propranolol.
 Propranolol is a beta blocker that has been approved to treat hypertension, angina, anxiety, and other related psychological problems.
 Buprenorphine and naltrexone are two substances that act as an effective treatment in the earlier stages of withdrawal.